Bakhmut battle lays bare high stakes for both sides in Ukraine war

 His bravery was captured in a final front-line image of him using a bucket of water to battle the flames of an ammunition-filled tank set ablaze by a Russian shell.

-Thousands showed up pay their respects to Lt.
+Thousands showed up to pay their respects to Lt.
 Dmytro Kotsiubailo, code-named Da Vinci.
 Among them was young mother Alisa Riazantseva, trying to keep track of her toddler Ivan in the crowd and shedding tears for the sacrifice of this fallen soldier.

 “We feel enormous grief and pain because there are thousands like Da Vinci,” she said.
 “We are working on having another child because so many men and women are dying in this war.”